akshit-rathore/akshit-rathore/README.md

     I live in India with my family.</p>

 <h3>- 🔭 My Interests</h3>
-<p>- 👀 I’m interested in Machine Learning and Artificial Intelligence and also have some experience building ML projects and working with several Data Wrangling and ML libraries.</p>
+<p>- 👀 I’m interested in Machine Learning and Artificial Intelligence and also have some experience building ML projects and working with several Data Wrangling and ML libraries.
+I've worked on multiple Python web frameworks like Django and Flask as well.</p>

 <h3>- 📫 How to reach me</h3>
  <a href="mailto:akshit.rathore1@gmail.com"><img src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white" /></a>&nbsp;&nbsp;&nbsp;&nbsp;